reddenm/mitel-dhcp-option-generator/README.md

 # mitel-dhcp-option-generator
-A web app to assist the auto-configuration of IP phones from vendor option 43 and 125 using 'nix and Windows dhcp servers
+A web app to assist in the auto-configuration of Mitel VoIP endpoints using vendor option 43 and 125 on 'nix and Microsoft dhcp servers